-Figure 32 shows the channel transfer matrices (top figures) when sending OAM modes { $\ell = -3, ..., +3$ } one by one, as well as the photon count ratio (bottom figures) on the received OAM modes (i.e., the ratio of the received photons on the desired OAM modes to the total received photons) when sending only OAM $\ell = 1$ photons in different cases: (from left to right) the back-to-back link (i) without probe and (ii) with the probe, under atmospheric turbulence distortion (iii) without probe, and (iv) with the probe and with AO mitigation.
+Figure 32 shows the channel transfer matrices (top panels) when sending OAM modes { $\ell = -3, ..., +3$ } one by one, as well as the photon count ratio (bottom figures) on the received OAM modes (i.e., the ratio of the received photons on the desired OAM modes to the total received photons) when sending only OAM $\ell = 1$ photons in different cases: (from left to right) the back-to-back link (i) without probe and (ii) with the probe under atmospheric turbulence distortion, (iii) without probe, and (iv) with the probe and without AO mitigation, and (v) with the probe and with AO mitigation.
 Turbulence-induced distortion to the wavefront of OAM-carrying photons increases the probability of OAM photons existing in the undesired orders.
 Photons are better confined to their desired OAM orders with AO mitigation.